MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 ## Introducing ClusterResourcePlacement

-A `ClusterResourcePlacement` object is used to tell the fleet scheduler how to place a given set of cluster-scoped objects from the fleet hub cluster on to member clusters.
+A `ClusterResourcePlacement` object is used to tell the fleet scheduler how to place a given set of cluster-scoped objects from the fleet hub cluster onto member clusters.
 Namespace-scoped objects like Deployments, StatefulSets, DaemonSets, ConfigMaps, Secrets, and PersistentVolumeClaims are included when their containing namespace is selected.

 With `ClusterResourcePlacement`, you can: